What does Vitamin C Do in the Body + Vitamin C Needs and RDAs + Vitamin C Absorption and Body Tissue Levels

 What happens if we don’t get enough vitamin C?

 Poor consumption of fruits and vegetable sources of vitamin C as well as smoking can reduce vitamin C status in the body.
 This in turn can lower antioxidant protection and over time could reduce the efficiency of other vitamin C roles in the body.
 Meanwhile, true vitamin C deficiency syndrome is referred to as scurvy.
 For adults, scurvy will appear approximately one to three months after discontinuing vitamin C consumption.
 Medical signs and symptoms include impaired wound healing, fluid buildup in ankles and wrists (edema), swollen bleeding gums with tooth loss, fatigue, lethargy, and joint pain.
 In infants who are not breast-fed, deficiency can be recognized at around six months of age when the vitamin C stores transferred from the mother during pregnancy have been exhausted.
 Medical signs of this syndrome (Moeller-Barlow disease) include abnormal bone character and development, severe joint pain, anemia, and fever.
-The abnormalities in bone are directly related to the role of vitamin C in the proper manufacturing of collagen.
+The abnormalities in bone are directly related to vitamin C’s involvement in the proper manufacturing of collagen.

 What happens if too much vitamin C is consumed?